8 Essential Punch Needle Tips for Beginners

 Here’s a video of me showing how to do punch needle embroidery with the Ultra Punch.
 (Be sure to subscribe to my channel for more tutorials about punch needle and other crafts & DIYs!)

-It’s one of the larger punches and works great with worsted weight or bulky yarn and Monk’s cloth.
-The adjustable punch has six loop height options.
+This is one of the larger punches and works great with worsted weight or bulky yarn and Monk’s cloth.
+And it’s adjustable with six loop height options!

 My only complaint about it is that the handle is a little small and my hand gets a bit cramped when I work with it for a long time.